yenpraja610/rails-api-diagnostic/diagnostic.md

 // your response here
 ```

-What is the command to scaffold a pet with a name and an age attributes (hint:
+What is the command to scaffold a pet with a name and age attributes (hint:
 Also think of the data types for each attribute)?

 ```bash